RaissaFondjo/Group_6_Final_Project/README.md

 ![Popular Neighborhood comparison with count of listing, Avg Price, Review Scores](https://user-images.githubusercontent.com/79486450/126871254-f8330351-211e-494f-82d2-f73e77879f8f.png)

 ##### Treemap - Comparative analysis of the Price
 Color shows average of Price.
 Size shows average of Cleaning Fee.
-The marks are labeled by Accomodates, Bathrooms, Beds, Room Type, Property Type, Neighborhood, average of Total Fee and average of Review Scores Rating.
+The marks are labeled by Accommodates, Bathrooms, Beds, Room Type, Property Type, Neighborhood, average of Total Fee and average of Review Scores Rating.
 The view is filtered on average of Total Fee, which ranges from $25 to $1,500.
 ![Treemap - Comparative analysis of the Price](https://user-images.githubusercontent.com/79486450/126871773-b28ad731-7ecc-44f4-ba1f-db53f72babdb.png)

 ### Machine Learning Model: